-Arc de Triomphe
+Arc de Triomphe tourism & sightseeing

-Visit Arc de Triomphe (Paris, France)
+Discover Arc de Triomphe

-The Arc de Triomphe (Arch of Triumph), in the center of Place Charles de Gaulle in Paris, is France’s most famous monument.
-As the world’s second largest triumphal arch, it stands 165 feet (50 meters) in height, and is a prime example of 18th century neo-classicist architecture.
+The Arc de Triomphe (Arch of Triumph), in the center of Place Charles de Gaulle in Paris, is one of France’s most famous monuments and listed as a French National Monument.
+As the world’s second largest triumphal arch, it stands 165 feet (50 meters) high and is an important example of 18th century neo-classicist architecture.

-Chalgrin’s neoclassical design drew heavily from ancient Roman architecture.
-Construction took an extremely long time to finish; the foundation alone took 2 years, and even by 1810, Napoleon had to have a wooden mock-up built in its place to greet him upon his return to Paris with his bride.
+Chalgrin’s neoclassical design drew heavily on inspiration from ancient Roman architecture.
+The construction of the Arc de Triomphe took a long time to finish; the foundations alone took 2 years to build and even by 1810, Napoleon had to have a wooden mock-up built in its place to greet him upon his return to Paris with his bride.

-The Arch is now the climactic piece in a row of monuments that extends from the center of Paris to the west (this vista is known as the Axe historique).
-Dead center between The Louvre and La Defense, the arch is visible more than three miles away in either direction.
+The Arch is now the centre piece in a row of monuments that extends from the center of Paris towards the west, a vista known as the Axe historique.
+The axis starts at the Louvre to the east and continues to the financial district called La Defense to the west, so the arch is visible from more than three miles away in either direction.

 See Paris Short Breaks to plan your Paris visit

-Address: Paris, Paris, Paris, 75000 || GPS: latitude 48.873689, longitude 2.295028
+Address: Paris, Paris, Paris, 75000, France || GPS: latitude 48.873689, longitude 2.295028

-- Parc Monceau - Paris
+- Parc Monceau: Paris

-- Cinéaqua - aquarium
+- Cinéaqua: aquarium

-- Champs-Elysees - Paris
+- Champs-Elysees: Paris

-- Grand Palais - Paris
+- Grand Palais: Paris

-- Petit Palais - Paris
+- Petit Palais: Paris

-- Eiffel Tower - Paris
+- Eiffel Tower: Paris

-- Hotel des Invalides - Paris
+- Hotel des Invalides: Paris

-- Chapelle Expiatoire - national monument (2km)
+- Chapelle Expiatoire: national monument (2km)

-- Place de la Concorde - Paris (2km)
+- Place de la Concorde: Paris (2km)

-- Palais Bourbon - Paris (2km)
+- Palais Bourbon: Paris (2km)